deviantony/docker-elk/README.md

 > [!NOTE]
 > Learn more about the security of the Elastic stack at [Secure the Elastic Stack][sec-cluster].

+#### Generating certificates and keys for TLS communications

+Communications between stack components and Elasticsearch are secured over TLS.

+For convenience reasons, the [`tls/`](./tls/) directory of this repository contains pre-generated X.509 certificates so that you can get started quickly with docker-elk.
+The Compose file and all Elastic components are pre-configured to use those certificates.

+> [!WARNING]
+> It is critical that you generate your own certificates if you ever intend to expose this stack outside of your local
+> development environment.

+To re-generate those certificates, follow the instructions at [TLS certificates](./tls/README.md).
+Alternatively, you can refer to the documentation page [Manually configure security][es-tls] from the Elastic documentation.

 #### Injecting data